 So how much of this is true?
 Does Alpha Brain really do all of this?
 Is it worth the money?
 Is it safe?
 Are there better options than Alpha Brain for total cognitive enhancement?
 See our detailed Alpha Brain review below to find out!

 Alpha Brain Ingredients

 Let’s dive right into the important stuff.
 Here is the Alpha Brain ingredients list as displayed on the bottle:

-Here is an overview of each ingredient in Alpha Brain.
+Here is an overview of each Onnit Alpha Brain ingredient.
 In each case we’ll explain what the ingredient does and how it contributes to better cognitive function (if it does so at all).
 Please post your questions to the comments section at the bottom of this page.

 Supplementing with L-Tyrosine significantly improves mental performance during times of extreme stress and environmental distraction.
 It is the ultimate nootropic-specific anxiolytic.
 Successive clinical studies have shown that Tyrosine supplementation leads to improved test performance in people placed in various stressful contexts, including cold exposure, loud noise exposure, sleep deprivation, and excessive multitasking.
 You do need to take more than about 150mg to see results though.

 L-Theanine – DOSE UNKNOWN